Osečná: Geography

 Osečná is located about 12 km southwest of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is at 505 m above sea level.
-The town is situated on the Ploučnice River, which springs here.
+The town is situated on the Ploučnice River, which originates here.
 Chrastenský Waterfall is located on the river west of the town.
-There are several ponds around the town.
+There are several fishponds around the town.

 Half of the Čertova zeď ("Devil's wall") National Nature Monument is situated in the municipal territory.
 It is the remains of a basalt vein from the Tertiary.
 According to legend, the devil built it.

 History

 Osečná was most likely founded in the first half of the 13th century, along the trade route which led from the town of Český Dub to Děvín Castle.
 The founders of Osečná was probably the Wartenberg noble family.
 In 1234, Osečná area became property of King Ottokar II, then after his death, his son, Wenceslaus II, inherited his property.
 In 1306, Osečná returned to the Wartenbergs.
 The first written mention of a wooden church in Osečná is from 1350 and the first written mention of the settlement is from 1352.